woudc/woudc-guidebook/docs/index.md

 # Chapter 4 Data Handling
 ## 4.1 Data Policy
-Use of the WOUDC data are governed by the WMO data policy ([https://www.wmo.int/pages/about/exchangingdata_en.html](https://www.wmo.int/pages/about/exchangingdata_en.html)) and WMO GAW data use policy ([http://gaw.empa.ch/gawsis/faqs.asp](http://gaw.empa.ch/gawsis/faqs.asp)).
-More information about WOUDC's data policy can be found online at [http://woudc.org/about/data-policy.php](http://woudc.org/about/data-policy.php).
+Use of the WOUDC data are governed by the [WMO data policy](https://www.wmo.int/pages/about/exchangingdata_en.html) and [WMO GAW data use policy](https://gawsis.meteoswiss.ch/GAWSIS/index.html#/faq).
+More information about WOUDC's data policy can be found [online](http://woudc.org/about/data-policy.php).

 ## 4.2 Data Flow and Processing
 [Section 2.3](#23-data-submission) provides detailed procedures regarding data processing.
 Successfully ingested data submissions are made available to the WAF, geospatial web services and search.